Adrian Peterson (American football, born 1979): Chicago Bears

+Seattle Seahawks

 Peterson signed with the Seattle Seahawks on August 12, 2010, but was released by the team just five days later.

 Virginia Destroyers

 Peterson was drafted by the Virginia Destroyers in the third round (14th overall) of the 2011 UFL draft.
 He signed with the team on June 15.
+He played in three games for the Destroyers in 2011, rushing 33 times for 160 yards and one touchdown while also catching 6 passes for 53 yards.
+The Destroyers finished the regular season with a 3–1 record and won the 2011 UFL championship game.

+Peterson appeared in all four games for the Destroyers during the 2012 season, recording four carries for 15 yards and 13 receptions for 100 yards.
+Virginia finished the year 1–3.

 Coaching career

 On February 13, 2018, Peterson returned to Georgia Southern as director of student-athlete development for the football team under Chad Lunsford.
 He took over for Andrew Dodge, who moved to an on-field coaching assignment toward the end of the 2016 season.

 Personal life

 Peterson is the younger brother of former Atlanta Falcons linebacker Mike Peterson.
 He is also related to Freddie Solomon, who played for the Miami Dolphins and San Francisco 49ers.
 He performs community work and hosts an annual free youth football camp.
 Additionally, Peterson, who has a speech impediment, volunteers to help children who also face the same challenge.

 Peterson released his autobiography Don't Dis My Abilities in 2013.

 On February 17, 2015, Peterson's 7-year-old son died of brain cancer.